Michigan State and Nassar victims reach $500M settlement

 Nassar pleaded guilty to molesting women and girls under the guise that it was treatment.
 He was also found to have child pornography and is serving prison sentences that will likely keep him locked up for life.

 He treated campus athletes and scores of young gymnasts at his Michigan State office.
-He had an international reputation while working at the same time for USA Gymnastics, which trains Olympians.
+He built an international reputation while working at the same time for USA Gymnastics, which trains Olympians.

 Olympic gold medalists Jordyn Wieber, Aly Raisman, Gabby Douglas and McKayla Maroney say they were among Nassar's victims.

-"This historic settlement came about through the bravery of more than 300 women and girls who had the courage to stand up and refuse to be silenced," said lead attorney John Manly.
+"This historic settlement came about through the bravery of more than 300 women and girls who had the courage to stand up and refuse to be silenced," said John Manly, the lead attorney for the victims.

 The deal applies only to Michigan State.
 Lawsuits still are pending against Indianapolis-based USA Gymnastics, the U.S. Olympic Committee and an elite gymnastics club in the Lansing-area where assaults occurred.